fvastu/Fait/README.md

 ## About

 Are you looking to kickstart your web development journey with Next.js and TypeScript?
 Look no further!
-The nextjs-typescript-chakra-starter is here to make your life easier.
+The fait is here to make your life easier.

 ### 🚀 Supercharge Your Development